 Our responsibility is to express an opinion on these financial statements based on our audits.
 We did not audit the financial statements of the William Paterson University of New Jersey Foundation, Inc. (the "Foundation"), which is a discretely presented component unit.
-Those statements were audited by another auditor whose report has been furnished to us and our opinion, insofar as it relates to the amounts included for the discretely presented component unit, is based solely on the report of the other auditor.
-We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
-The financial statements of the Foundation were not audited in accordance with Government Auditing Standards.
+Those statements were audited by another auditor whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the discretely presented component unit, is based solely on the report of the other auditor.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free from material misstatement.